 Formal Mentorship: This is a mentoring and tracking system that allows staff to guide teens as they move through high school.
 Club staff (who have a personal relationship) regularly meet with each teen individually to formally check in on a variety of areas, including academics, extra curricular activities, high school graduation requirements, family, Club and community involvement.
 Staff keep records of these meetings, creating a portfolio that tracks each teen’s progress through high school.

 College Prep: This program provides teens with much needed information and a timeline for the college application process.
 Topic areas for this program include the A to G requirements for California high school graduation, the difference between community college, 4-year state and UC schools, and private colleges.
 Teens gain time management skills, attend local college fairs, receive support filling out college applications and FAFSA forms, and gain exposure to grants and scholarship information.
 They are also eligible for free SAT test prep classes.
-Each year, College Prep culminates with a three-day College Tour in California.
+College Prep culminates with a College Tour during spring break.
 The College Tour often serves as a teen’s first exposure to universities/colleges outside of San Francisco.

 Teen Staff Program: The Teen Staff Program provides on-the-job training and support for teen members at the Club.
 All teen staff make a one-year commitment to serving their Club and participate in monthly trainings on topics such as public speaking, effective facilitation, and boundaries.
 Teen Staff must maintain a 2.0 GPA while participating in the program.
 BGCSF provides one-on-one tutoring and formal mentorship for teen staff.

 Youth of the Year: Boys & Girls Clubs of San Francisco’s Youth of the Year (YOY) Program works with teens who have been identified by Club staff for their outstanding work in academics, community service, character development and service to their Club.
 YOY is a national competition and scholarship program.